hardebayobakare/Math_Test_Tool/README.md

 - `DataPoint`: Stores coordinate points for each question
 - `Attempt`: Tracks student attempts and responses

+### Database Schema Details

+#### Student
+- Tracks individual student information
+- Contains unique student names
+- Links to student attempts

+#### Question
+- Stores question data including correct equations
+- Contains sets of 5 data points
+- Tracks all attempts made for each question

+#### DataPoint
+- Stores x and y coordinates for questions
+- Each point is linked to a specific question
+- Uses floating-point numbers for precise coordinates

+#### Attempt
+- Records student responses
+- Tracks attempt numbers (limited to 3 per question)
+- Links attempts to both students and questions
+- Stores whether the attempt was correct

 ### Frontend Setup
+[To be added: Testing instructions]

 ## Development Questions